 Eligible dogs were enrolled in the study between September 2013 and September 2014.
 Dogs were considered eligible if they had a chronic unilateral lameness of at least grade 2 on a scale from 0 (normal) to 5 (nonweight-bearing lameness), clinical and radiographic evidence of OA in the lame limb, and absence of other serious medical conditions in the patient history and on clinical examination that would preclude NSAID use or affect the dog’s gait (e.g., neurologic disorders).
 Dogs with OA in more than one limb were included if the lameness was clearly and consistently manifested in a single limb.

-On enrolment, dogs were randomly assigned to one of three treatment groups (meloxicam, APPA, or placebo) using computerised randomisation (Research Randomizer; https://www.randomizer.org).
-A 1-week “run-in” period preceded the 4-week treatment period.
+On enrolment, dogs were randomly assigned to 1 of 3 treatment groups (meloxicam, APPA, or placebo) using computerised randomisation (Research Randomizer; https://www.randomizer.org).
+A 1 week “run-in” period preceded the 4 week treatment period.
 During run-in, the dogs received no NSAIDs or other OA medications that may affect lameness severity or gait.
 The dogs were evaluated as described below at the end of the run-in period (Day 0) and on Days 14 and 28 of treatment.

 No other OA medications were permitted during the study period, and owners were instructed to continue any joint supplements currently in use (fish oil, glucosamine-chondroitin, etc.) without any additions or increases in dosage, so for ethical reasons the study would conclude for any dog if clinical signs worsened such that acute pain management was needed.